 GeneCards Summary for TNIP2 Gene

 TNIP2 (TNFAIP3 Interacting Protein 2) is a Protein Coding gene.
-Among its related pathways are Ovarian tumor domain proteases and Activated TLR4 signalling.
-GO annotations related to this gene include protein kinase binding and polyubiquitin binding.
+Among its related pathways are IL-1 signaling pathway and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and polyubiquitin modification-dependent protein binding.